AriFordsham/lens-wiki/Tutorial.md

 view :: Simple Lens a b -> a -> b set :: Simple Lens a b -> b -> a -> a
 ```

+So we can view a lens as a pair of a getter and a setter that are in some sense compatible.

 We'll use the following lenses to start off: